-Before going ahead I would like to summarize what I want to convey and have conveyed in the earlier articles on Tax Planning tips
+Before going ahead I would like to summarize what I wanted to convey and have conveyed in the earlier articles on Tax Planning tips

 1. Tax Planning is a broader term than “Tax saving”.
 Tax saving is a Part of Tax Planning.

-2. The whole concept of tax Planning revolves around 4 golden rules that says:
+2. The whole concept of tax Planning revolves around 4 golden rules that say:

 a) Spreading the taxable income among various family members.